BrentGrammer/Pic_Searcher_App/README.md

 - Image files successfully upload to a specified directory (/uploads)
 - The Database is updated successfully after user submits data

-**Note:** *The structure of the database columns is: id,name,path,description,unique_id,anchor The database name is 'picsearcherapp'.
-The table name is 'pics'.*
+**Note:** *The structure of the database columns is: id,name,path,description,unique_id The database name is 'picsearcherapp'.
+The table name is 'pics'. users table is under construction.*